A sparse spectral method for fractional differential equations in one-spatial dimension: Numerical examples

 In the first case we set $\lambda = 1$, $\mu = \eta = 0$:

 In the second case we have $\lambda = \mu = \eta = 1$:

 For this example we fix five intervals at $[-5,-3]$, $[-3,-1]$, $[-1,1]$, $[1,3]$, and $[3,5]$.
 In the least-squares expansion we choose 6001 equally spaced points on each interval as well as 6001 equally spaced points between $[-25,-5]$ and $[5,25]$.
 This results in 42,001 unique collocation points.
 We choose the appended sum space functions $v_0(x)$, $\tilde{u}_{-1}(x)$, $v_{n+2}(x)$, $\tilde{u}_{n+1}(x)$ centred on each interval.
-As discussed in \cref{rem:stabiliseL}, this improves the conditioning of the induced linear systems and helps to ensure that the convergence rate is not polluted by numerical instabilities due to ill-conditioning.
-An FFT proved too inaccurate for spectral convergence.
-Hence, the additional functions are approximated by approximating the necessary inverse Fourier transforms via Mathematica's \texttt{NIntegrate} routine \cite{mathematica}.
+As discussed in \cref{rem:stabiliseL} and proven in \cref{prop:condition-number}, this improves the conditioning of the induced linear systems and helps to ensure that the convergence rate is not polluted by numerical instabilities due to ill-conditioning.
+The additional functions are computed by approximating the continuous inverse Fourier transforms via Mathematica's \texttt{NIntegrate} routine \cite{mathematica}.
+We evaluate the $_{1}F_1(1;1/2;-x^2)$ function via a parameter change $_{1}F_1(a,b,-x^2) = \mathrm{e}^{-x^2} {}_{1}F_1(b-a, b, x^2)$ and then an evaluation of its Maclaurin series \cite[Sec.~13.2.2]{OlverNIST} as implemented in \cite[v.~0.3.10]{HypergeometricFunctions.jl}.

 In \cref{fig:ex2-2}, we provide spy plots of the induced subblocks of $\vectt{L}^+$.
 We see that the matrices are sparse and almost banded.
 A semi-log plot of the convergence for both cases is depicted in \cref{fig:ex2-1}.
 The error is measured in the $l^\infty$-norm as measured on a 1001-point equally spaced grid at $[-5,5]$, i.e.